belthor777/Machine-Learning/PH207x/excercises/Lesson7/McNemar Test.md

 No       | 98       | 119     | 217
 Total    | 144      | 144     | 288

-> So we have 144 pairs!
+> So we have 144 pairs and we want to use McNemar's Test:

 M.I.        | No M.I. - Diabetes | No M.I. - No Diabetes | Total
 ----------- | ------------------ | --------------------- | ------